raysan5/raylib/README.md

 The following people have contributed in some way to make raylib project a reality.
 Big thanks to them!

- - [Zopokx](https://github.com/Zopokx) for testing and hosting the web.
+ - [Zopokx](https://github.com/Zopokx) for testing the web.
  - [Elendow](http://www.elendow.com) for testing and helping on web development.
- - Victor Dual for implementation and testing of 3D shapes functions.
+ - Victor Dual for implementating and testing of 3D shapes functions.
- - Marc Palau for implementation and testing of 3D shapes functions.
+ - Marc Palau for implementating and testing of 3D shapes functions and helping on development of camera and getures modules.
+ - Kevin Gato for improving texture internal formats support and helping on raygui development.
+ - Daniel Nicolas for improving texture internal formats support and helping on raygui development.
+ - Marc Agüera for testing and using raylib on a real product (Koala Seasons)
+ - Daniel Moreno for testing and using raylib on a real product (Koala Seasons)
+ - Daniel Gomez for testing and using raylib on a real product (Koala Seasons)
+ - Sergio Martinez for helping on raygui development and tools development.

 [raysan5]: mailto:raysan@raysanweb.com "Ramon Santamaria - Ray San"